C5H8NNaO4/cv/src/data/descriptions/experience/bechtle/2/en.md

-- Developed multiple enterprise-level Lotus Notes applications, contributing to the company's software portfolio
+- Developed various Lotus Notes applications for medium sized businesses
-- Gained proficiency in LotusScript and Lotus Domino/Notes, leveraging these skills in software development initiatives
+- Gained proficiency in LotusScript and Lotus Domino/Notes
-- Acquired valuable experience working within an agile development environment, contributing actively to iterative software development methodologies during the tenure at Bechtle in Freiburg, Germany
+- Acquired valuable experience working within a team of senior developers
+- Aligned with customers to understand their business requirements
+- Traveled to customer sites for kick-offs, meetings and implementation